konsumer/pdpi/README.md

 button6 - 0/1 - trigger switch
 ```

 These are just the controls that made sense for my controller, but I'm happy to add more so they become a standard that others can depend on in their layout for their instrument modules.
+I try to use sensible defaults, so snths will sound good without having the parameter available.

 To use the synth, get MAIN.pd running on boot, and send it a `PROGRAM_CHANGE` message to switch instruments.